List of The Walking Dead (TV series) characters: Yumiko

-Yumiko (Japanese: 由美子), portrayed by Eleanor Matsuura, is a member of Magna's group, a former criminal defense lawyer, and Magna's girlfriend.
+Yumiko Okumura (Japanese: 由美子 奥村), or better known as simply Yumiko, portrayed by Eleanor Matsuura, is a member of Magna's group, a former criminal defense lawyer, and Magna's girlfriend.
 She is wounded on the road when a horde of walkers surround them but recovered shortly thereafter.
 She and the rest of her group begin living at the Hilltop Colony just prior to the Whisperers' arrival.
-Since the deaths of both Jesus and Tara, Yumiko has taken on a leadership role at the Hilltop, something Magna doesn't fully support.
+Since the deaths of both Jesus and Tara, Yumiko has taken on a leadership role at the Hilltop, something Magna does not fully support.
 Yumiko, along with Ezekiel, volunteers to accompany Eugene to the Commonwealth, a distant community.
 They are soon joined on their journey by Princess, with whom Yumiko has a brief hostility.
 In "A Certain Doom", when they arrive at the Commonwealth, they are surrounded by soldiers wearing white armor.